Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-adults/adult-literacy-referral.md

 +++

-We provide free referrals to adult literacy and Skills for Success programs and agencies in Waterloo Region and Guelph-Wellington.
+We provide free referrals to Get SET (Skills, Education and Training) programs for adults in Waterloo Region and Guelph-Wellington.
 These programs are free to citizens in Ontario.